Hussam-creator/cybersecurity-portfolio/Writeups/HackTheBox/Aero/README.md

 ## Lessons Learned

 This machine highlighted the importance of post-compromise manual enumeration.
-It also demonstrated the risks 0f insecure file handling and the impact of publicly available proof-of-concepts
+It also demonstrated the risks of insecure file handling and the impact of publicly available proof-of-concepts

 ## Remediation